 In this book, I will describe the top 10 business models that I uncovered over my career in the financial world.
 They are not described in any textbook and the names I gave them are a mix of being descriptive and creative.
 They uncover the inner workings of companies in ways that management may not even realize.
 Arming you with this knowledge will help you distinguish between one company that is simply limping along with no long-term business plan, and another that is seemingly similar on the surface but is very different and very powerful underneath.
 You should seek out these powerful companies to work for and to invest in.
 They provide their employees with countless more opportunities for career growth, and they provide their investors with superior long-term returns.
 These are what I call companies with successful business models.
-Also will do talks to groups if you are interested.

 My career helped me realize that the products and services sold by the good business model company are definitely secondary when it comes to predicting the company’s success.
 There are only a limited number of successful business models around the globe, but billions of products and companies.
 This means that investors can find exactly the same business model in totally different companies in totally different industries in totally different parts of the globe.
 That is when it becomes very interesting.
 Companies that execute winning business models can take market share, enjoy abnormal profits and become great investment choices regardless of geographic location or industry served.
 They execute their business model first and their success is based on the execution of the business model.
 The product they sell could in many cases be substituted with another product in another industry in another geography, and the firm would still be successful.

-So too in the business world.
 Two companies that sell laundry detergent around the globe can experience very different success rates for their stakeholders.
 The success can exhibit itself in different opportunity sets for its employees, different returns for its shareholders, and different profit abilities of the businesses.
 As a note, my favorite measure of profitability as a professional investor is called return-on-capital-employed, which is essentially a measure of how profitable a business is becoming if you consider all the money that was ever invested and re-invested back into the business to make it the complex organization it is today.
 In the last chapters of this book, I go into a little more detail of the calculation of return-on-capital-employed.

 It is the underlying business models of the companies found deep in the cores of their inner walls that matters.
 Just because two companies look similar on the surface and perhaps sell the same product, does not mean that their business models are at all similar.